edwardshen123/budgetMaker/README.md

 June 10 - Continue to write the config string decoder function

-June 11 - Debugged and found "|" to break the String split function, fixed traverse function to print all parent nodes, integrated budgetTree and config java files
+June 11 - Debugged and found "|" to break the String split function, fixed traverse function to print all parent nodes, integrated budgetTree and config java files, begin work on budgetGrabber file

 ----------------------------
 To Be Changed/Implemented
 ----------------------------
-- Transition to Tree storage
+- Store Income with a Tree
 - Finish Execute and Control class
 - Add remove functions (for category and item changes)
 - Write write function in budgetGrabber